Habitat exhibition at Utopian Slumps

 Curator: Laurence Billiet

 Habitat features artists Laurence Billiet, Christine Eid and Georgia Metaxas, whose work explores themes of identity, home and belonging.
-With a common and unapologetic focus on ordinary, everyday objects the artists aim to challenge their audience's perception of the world that surrounds us and provide a commentary on the relationship between people/objects and their habitat.
+With a common and unapologetic focus on ordinary, everyday objects the artists aim to challenge people's perception of the world that surrounds us and provide a commentary on the relationship between people/objects and their habitat.

-As part of Christine Eid’s ongoing exploration into aspects of the Victorian taxi industry, she tried to source statistics on workplace violence on taxi drivers.
+As part of Christine Eid’s ongoing exploration into aspects of the Victorian taxi industry, she attempted to source statistics on workplace violence on taxi drivers.
 After contacting various stakeholders from the Victorian Taxi Directorate, Victorian Taxi Association, Victorian Taxi Drivers Association, Police Victoria, Work Safe Victoria, Australian Bureau of Statistics and the Australian Institute of Criminology, Eid discovered that no such data is collected.

 The Victorian Taxi Directorate, who regulate the taxi industry on behalf of the State Government, were the exception.
 They record statistics of incidents when footage from internal taxi security cameras has been downloaded.
 This only occurs where a complaint has been made to Victoria Police and they deem it serious enough to request such a download.
 They are the only assaults recorded and do not specify the types of assaults.